 On Windows, uninstalled files are deleted in the same way as for copy-foreign-libs, and the name prefix "raco-setup-delete-" is similarly special.

-• move-man-pages : (listof (and/c path-string? relative-path? filename-extension)) - Like copy-man-pages, but the original file is removed after it is copied (which makes sense for precompiled packages).
+move-shared-files: (listof (and/c path-string? relative-path?)) - Like copy-shared-files, but the original file is removed after it is copied (which makes sense for precompiled packages).